Parc national du Lac‑Témiscouata

 • Option 1 (via Squatec sector entrance): Take Autoroute 20 east until Rivière-du-Loup.
 Continue on Autoroute 85/185 south.
 Take exit 40, toward Squatec, on Route 232 east.
 At the Squatec sector entrance, follow the signs for the park; the Grand-Lac-Touladi campground is 24 km away.

-• Option 2 (via Saint-Juste sector entrance): In summer, a ferry service is available via exit 29 of Autoroute 85.
+• Option 2 (via the Saint-Juste sector entrance): during summer, a ferry service is available via Exit 29 of Highway 85.

 From Rimouski: